Back to Articles

 You can reinforce the learning and encourage the agility and flexibility required in managing team effort through regular coaching.

 Secondly, developing managers need help in determining how their reports are to work together if these goals are to be achieved.
 Without clear operating procedures, policies and ways of working people will tend to pursue objectives in the way that they think best.
 This may or may not be appropriate given the varying regulatory and corporate environments in which organisations operate.
 Helping new managers to set out the ground rules, define the scope and parameters for their teams and individuals is really important if they are to sustain a controlled and focused working environment.

-A key tool which is invaluable in defining responsibilities is RASCI.
-Again, this is a fairly straightforward way to determine roles and communication channels which will ease the execution of day to day activity.
+A key tool that is invaluable in defining responsibilities is RASCI.
+Again, this is a fairly straightforward way to determine roles and communication channels that will ease the execution of a day-to-day activity.